Articles on basic care and considerations for new or prospective owners.

-The tenrec are amazingly docile most of the time, though we have found they can leave quite the dental imprint if they don't want to be bothered.
-They are quite nocturnal, and will move about freely when the lights are out.
+The tenrec are amazingly docile most of the time, though we have found they can leave quite the dental imprint if they do not want to be bothered.
+They are nocturnal and will move about freely when the lights are out.
 The instant the lights go on, they freeze and seem to be trying to sink into the background.
 I can easily see how they could blend into the underbrush in the wild.
-Their native habitat is listed as scrub forest.
+Their native habitat is scrub forest.

 I hope you have enjoyed these pictures, and that we'll be able to share more information and pictures as we learn more about our new prickly buddies!

 Added 5/5/01: Grub's Page: See more pictures of the tenrec- this page belongs to the one we've named Grub.
 Several pictures show her doing the tenrec version of self-anointing!